When it comes to fish, there are two types, firm and flaky. A firm fish (think big fish) can take a stronger marinade for longer.

 - 15 Can you over marinate salmon?

 Don’t leave seafood in a marinade too long They tend to be smaller, thinner fish.
 As you can see from the chart, flaky fish should not be marinated as long as firm fish because they will cook faster in the marinade.
 The best method for marinating seafood is to put it in a zip lock bag with the marinade.

-How long can I leave marinated fish in the fridge?
+How long can raw marinated fish stay in the fridge?